11.1 Texinfo

 The version.texi support requires the mdate-sh script; this script is supplied with Automake and automatically included when automake is invoked with the --add-missing option.

 If you have multiple Texinfo files, and you want to use the version.texi feature, then you have to have a separate version file for each Texinfo file.
-Automake will treat any include in a Texinfo file that matches vers*.texi just as an automatically generated version file.
+Automake will treat any include in a Texinfo file that matches vers*.texi just like an automatically generated version file.

 Often an Info file depends on more than one .texi file.
 For instance, in GNU Hello, hello.texi includes the file fdl.texi.
 You can tell Automake about these dependencies using the texi_TEXINFOS variable.
 Here is how GNU Hello does it: